-- 4) Lubricate the new O-ring and install on the bonnet. - 5) Slide the bonnet over the stem and thread the bonnet into the side block. - 6) Tighten the bonnet with a torque wrench.
-See "Torque Specs" module. - 7) Place the new Teflon® washer and the control knob on the stem and rotate the stem counter-clockwise until the seat assembly tops out fully open.
+- 4) Lubricate the new O-ring and install on the bonnet. - 5) Slide the bonnet over the stem and thread the bonnet into the side block. - 6) Tighten the bonnet with a torque wrench, see "TorqueSpecs" on page APNDX-19 for correct torque specifications. - 7) Place the new Teflon® washer and the control knob on the stem and rotate the stem counter-clockwise until the seat assembly tops out fully open.
 The control knob must turn smoothly without any binding.